tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * The subprocess module allows us to call other processes, such as CLI tools, from within our Python process.

-* We are using single quotes since our command has double quotes in it.
-We can later use more advanced string formatting.
+* We are using single quotes, since our command has double quotes in it.
+Later, we can use more advanced string formatting.

 Wait for everyone to catch up, and then have everyone paste the command that they used in the terminal inside of the command string: